Her Campus Logo Her Campus Logo

 St. John's '26

 Katera is the Vice President and Editor-in-Chief of Her Campus at St. Johns.
 She joined Her Campus in her freshman year as a writer and held the position of Senior Writer in her sophomore year.
 She is currently a junior majoring in hospitality management with a minor in business administration.
-When it comes to writing, she focuses on the topics of film, theater and books.
-Outside of Her Campus, she enjoys baking, reading, and watching movies.
+When she’s not writing for Her Campus, she can be found reading, baking, or updating her Top 4 films on Letterboxd.